Australia's Uranium Mines

 Production and Sales:

 Production from Beverley, licensed to reach 1180 t/yr U3O8 equivalent, commenced from the north mineralised zone in November 2000 though no product was drummed until 2001.
 Exports commenced in 2001.
 Production for 2004 reached 1084 tonnes U3O8 but then steadily dropped to around 400 tonnes from 2010 and in 2013, the last full year of operation involving the main orebodies, 98% of production was from Pepegoona and Pannikin on the Beverley North lease until production ceased there in January 2014.
 These Beverley North orebodies are adjacent to Four Mile.
-Sales contracts are with power utilities in USA.
-The last production from Beverely was in 2014.
+Sales contracts are with power utilities in the USA.
+The last production from Beverely was in 2014, until 100 t was produced in the second half of 2016.

 From Four Mile, Quasar expected to spend A$ 77 million, excluding any development of the West orebody.
 Cash operating costs (A$28) plus development costs to end of 2014 work out to about A$ 40/lb U3O8, with sale price expected to be A$ 49/lb.
 The production rate in mid-2014 was 1200 t/yr U3O8, which is about the capacity of the Beverley mill.
 In 2014, 755 t U3O8 was produced, rising to 935 tonnes in 2015.
 The first two shipments of product (total 213 t U3O8) were in September and October 2014, to Cameco Blind River, and the balance was stockpiled.